(dublin city lreland)

 Try to observe him and see if he is constantly moaning or if the cryings comes suddenly, which could indicate pain.

-Also, try to observe situations when he doesn't cry - be it when you play with him, when he is in a sling close to you, when he is in an upright position and so on.
-Both take notes on this and try to increase the share of his time awake that he spends in situations that don't make him cry.
+Also, try to observe situations when he doesn’t cry – is it when you play with him, when he is in a sling close to you, when he is in an upright position and so on.
+Take notes of these happy times too and then try to increase the share of his time awake that he spends in situations that don’t make him cry.

-Some babies really enjoy being outside and can be distracted by being in a semi upright position in the stroller or facing our sitting in a baby carrier and just watching the trees, cars, people and so on.
-Other babies are happier snuggling in close to mom's chest will spending time in a sling.
+Some babies really enjoy being outside and can be distracted by being in a semi upright position in the stroller or facing out while carried in a baby carrier and just watching the trees, cars, people and so on.
+Other babies are happier snuggling in close to mom’s chest will spending time in a sling.